Main Content

 • discuss any potential consequences of the incident, and

-• explain the steps being taken to:— manage the incident— determine what happened, and— prevent re-occurrence.
+• explain the steps being taken to:— manage the incident— determine what happened, and— prevent reoccurrence.

 The initial discussion will normally take place within 24 hours of the incident.